hamzoni/PRN292-Project/README.md

 - QueryBuilder library for access database model

 Additional credits:
-- Nguyễn Văn Viên: for 3rd party software introduction and earlier technical support.
+- Nguyễn Văn Viên: for introducing 3rd party software and earlier technical support.

 Copyright: the source codes has no copyright and is free for development, personal use and commercial use.